August 26th 2020

 All of which may sound too good to be true, except that three months on, I am sitting here now, gazing at the results and they really are good.
 Dr Woodward has put the chub back into my cheeks again!
 It’s subtle – but I look healthier, younger – and more cheerful.
 And I feel it, too.

-Unlike many fillers, which are hyaluronic acid based, Ellansé, Charlotte tells me is a bio-stimulating dermal filler made of "aqueous carboxymethylcellulose (a derivative of cellulose) with synthetic PolyCaproLactone microspheres" She reassures me that PCL microspheres have "an outstanding safety record, high viscosity and elasticity and impressive longevity due to their ability to enable the production of fresh collagen."
+Unlike many fillers, which are hyaluronic acid-based, Ellansé, Charlotte tells me is a bio-stimulating dermal filler made of "aqueous carboxymethylcellulose (a derivative of cellulose) with synthetic PolyCaproLactone microspheres."
+She reassures me that PCL microspheres have "an outstanding safety record, high viscosity and elasticity and impressive longevity due to their ability to enable the production of fresh collagen."
 The body's natural response to foreign bodies is to stimulate the formation of collagen around the microspheres, she says, "and this makes it longer-lasting (up to four years) compared with a hyaluronic acid filler which is absorbed by the body in months."
 And because it's your own collagen, the result look more natural, she says.

+Ellanse has gone through thorough safety and performance checks, it's FDA approved in the US and by the MHRA regulator ii the UK.
 It’s only available through specially trained injectors.
 Dr Charlotte Woodward is a highly experienced practitioner herself and also trains other aesthetics medical practitioners.

 Will it last for two to four years, as promised?
 Only time will tell but I’d be happy to report back.